HarunTeper/ros2-tutorials/README.md

 │   build # Created after building with colcon build
-│   install # Created after building with colcon build │   log # Created after building with colcon build └───src # Includes all packages that need to be built │   └───package_1 # ROS2 package which includes all scripts │       │   folders
+│   install # Created after building with colcon build │   log # Created after building with colcon build ├───src # Includes all packages that need to be built │   ├───package_1 # ROS2 package which includes all scripts │   │   ├───folders
-│       │   files
+│   │   ├───files
-│       │   CMakeLists.txt # Commands to build the package
+│   │   ├───CMakeLists.txt # Commands to build the package
-│       │   package.xml # Contains dependencies and metadata
+│   │   ├───package.xml # Contains dependencies and metadata
-│       │   ...
+│   │   └───...
-│   └───package2
+│   ├───package2
-│       │   folders
+│   │   ├───folders
-│       │   files
+│   │   ├───files
-│       │   CMakeLists.txt # Commands to build the package
+│   │   ├───CMakeLists.txt # Commands to build the package
-│       │   package.xml # Contains dependencies and metadata
+│   │   ├───package.xml # Contains dependencies and metadata
-│       │   ...
+│   │   └───...
 │   └───...
 ```